-When you must do everything possible to avoid a criminal record and protect your driver’s license, James Bates is the attorney you need to defend you.
+When you must do everything possible to protect your driver’s license and avoid a criminal record or conviction for multiple DUI offenses, James Bates is the attorney you need to defend you.
 There are many good criminal defense attorneys.
-But there are only two criminal defense attorneys in Louisiana who have the training to discredit the results of blood or urine analysis in drug or DWI cases, and very very few criminal defense attorneys who have the specialized training required to defend any DWI case.
+But there are only two criminal defense attorneys in Louisiana who have the training to discredit the results of blood or urine analysis from DWI and driving under the influence of drugs cases, and very very few criminal defense attorneys who have the specialized training required to defend any DWI case.

 If your freedom and livelihood are at stake because of a DWI arrest, call Bates and McMillin today.
 Ask for a FREE CASE EVALUATION now.